Nader-Sl/rust-intuition/README.md

-# rust-playground
+# rust-intuition

-A repo dedicated for programmers of all levels to learn Rust through extensive clear examples and heavy commentation.
+A Rust intuition repository dedicated for programmers of all levels to learn Rust through extensive clear examples and heavy commentation.
-Will be actively updated.

 ## Running the examples